-Many varieties come with an eco-friendly, biodegradable bamboo handle, but plastic handles are also available.
+Many varieties come in the form of an eco-friendly, biodegradable bamboo toothbrush, but plastic handles are also available.
 You can even get a charcoal fibre toothbrush head to fit an Oral-B electric toothbrush!
-These are available in both the UK and the US.

 Another way to use activated charcoal to whiten teeth is with whitening strips.
 They are not the most effective way to whiten teeth but they do have their place.